fomightez/yeastmine/README.md

 Of course, they will also work on your computer, server, or cloud instance or wherever you run Python programs that can access the internet.

-* Other than the scripts, running them does require Intermine module be installed on system.
+* Running them does require Intermine module be installed on system.

 Installation of Intermine